 Our vet recommends we do this once a week.
 We don’t.
 Our breeder recommends once every 6 months.
 We do it more often than that (about every 3-4 months).
 Here are our general guidelines that we think strike a nice balance between the two:

-- Insect enclosure gets cleaned out every time we get a new batch of feeders
+- The insect enclosure gets cleaned out every time we get a new batch of feeders

 - The tank gets wiped down and disinfected when we change out the substrate